p-roman/GarminConnectUploader/README.md

   -v {1,2,3,4,5} Verbose - select level of verbosity.
 1=DEBUG(most verbose),2=INFO, 3=WARNING, 4=ERROR, 5=CRITICAL(least verbose). [default=3]

 *Config file*
 Username and password credentials may be placed in a configuration file located either in the current working directory (directory you are in when you execute gupload.py), or in the user's home directory.
-In Linux, the home directory is usually something like '/home/\<username\>', while in Windows it is C:\Documents and Settings\\\<username\>\'.WARNING, THIS IS NOT SECURE.
+In Linux, the home directory is usually something like '/home/\<username\>', while in Windows it is C:\Documents and Settings\\\<username\>\'.
+WARNING, THIS IS NOT SECURE.
 USE THIS OPTION AT YOUR OWN RISK.
 Username and password are stored as clear text in a file format that is consistent with Microsoft (r) INI files.

 The configuration file must contain a [Credentials] section containing 'username' and 'password' entries.
 A [DefaultGarminDataDir] section containing a 'defaultDir' entry is optional.